John Fitch (racing driver): Early life

 John Fitch was born in Indianapolis, Indiana, in 1917.
 He was a descendant of the inventor of the steamboat, John Fitch.
 Fitch's stepfather was an executive with the Stutz Motor Company, which introduced him to cars and racing at an early age.
 In the late thirties, Fitch attended Kentucky Military Institute, then studied civil engineering at Lehigh University.
 In 1939, he travelled to Europe and saw the last car race at Brooklands before the outbreak of World War II.
 He returned to the United States, and sailed around the Gulf of Mexico in a 32-foot schooner from Sarasota to New Orleans.

 World War II

-His first passion was not cars, it was airplanes, so it was not surprising that when war broke out, he volunteered to become a pilot, whilst in England on an extended trip around the world (1939).
+His first passion was not cars, but airplanes, so it was not surprising that when war broke out, he volunteered to become a pilot, whilst in England on an extended trip around the world (1939).
 In spring of 1941, he volunteered for the United States Army Air Corps.
 His service took him to North Africa, where he flew the A-20 Havoc and then on to England.
 By 1944, Captain Fitch was a P-51 Mustang pilot with the Fourth Fighter Group on bomber escort missions, and became one of the Americans to shoot down a German Messerschmitt Me 262 jet fighter.
 Just two months before the end of the war, he was shot down himself while making an ill-advised third strafing pass on an Axis train and spent the rest of the war as a prisoner of war.